-- You are entitled to compensation1 of around £1,0002 if your luggage is destroyed, damaged or lost. - 2.
-If the value of your luggage is greater than £1,000 you need to declare the value to the airline when checking in. - You should also ensure your insurance policy is sufficient to cover the contents of your luggage. - 4.
-If your luggage has been damaged: - Report the problem to airline staff in the baggage hall before you leave the airport; - This should be recorded in a Property Irregularity Report (PIR); - Make sure to obtain a copy of the PIR as this will support your claim for compensation from the airline;
+- You are entitled to compensation1 of around £1,3002 if your luggage is destroyed, damaged or lost. - If the value of your luggage is greater than £1,300 you need to declare the value to the airline when checking in. - You should also make sure your insurance policy is sufficient to cover the contents of your luggage. - If your luggage has been damaged: - report the problem to airline staff in the baggage hall before you leave the airport; - this should be recorded in a Property Irregularity Report (PIR); and - make sure to obtain a copy of the PIR as this will support your claim for compensation from the airline. - To assist your claim for compensation, keep the luggage tags which were attached at check-in.
+If possible take photographs of the damage caused to your luggage.